vatpac-technology/sops/docs/aerodromes/Moorabbin.md

     <span class="hotline">**MDS** -> **MB ADC**</span>: "SGE, A060"
     <span class="hotline">**MB ADC** -> **MDS**</span>: "A060, SGE"

+Departing aircraft will be **cleared to leave and re-enter controlled airspace** on climb to their assigned level, due to the structure of the Class C airspace around YMMB.

+!!! example
+    **MB ADC**: "SGE, Cleared to leave and re-enter controlled airspace climbing to A060, no reported IFR traffic.
+Contact Melbourne Departures on 129.4"
+    **SGE**: "Cleared to leave and re-enter controlled airspace climbing to A060, Departures 129.4, SGE"

 ### Arrivals/Overfliers
 ML TCU will heads-up coordinate arrivals/overfliers from Class C to MB ADC.
-Aircraft will be cleared for the coordinated approach prior to handoff to MB ADC, unless MB ADC nominates a restriction.
+IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to MB ADC, unless MB ADC nominates a restriction.
+VFR aircraft will not be coordinated, and will need to receive their airways clearance from MB ADC.

 !!! example
     <span class="hotline">**MDS** -> **MB ADC**</span>: "To the west, PLE, for the NDB-A"